Zipliks/rmod/README.md

 ## Obsolete
-Working on a new version.
+Working on a "brand new" utility.
-English language is now free for CIS region, it's included in the base game depot.
+English language is now free for CIS region, it's included in the main game depot.

-**Use Ubisoft Connect if you are interested in any languages other than English**
+**Use Ubisoft Connect if you are interested in any languages except English**

 # About RMod